Boomerang (2019 film): Production

 R. Kannan announced that he would direct and produce a new film starring Atharvaa in the lead role during October 2017.
 Megha Akash was signed on to portray the female lead actress, while Upen Patel was selected as the film's antagonist.
 For a particular look in the film, Atharvaa had to wear heavy prosthetic make-up with designers Preetisheel Singh and Mark Troy D’Souza assisting with the makeover.

 The film was 90% completed by March 2018, before production was delayed as a result of an industry-wide strike the following month.
 The film was mainly shot for 45 days in and around Chennai, Aruppukottai, Virudhunagar and Theni, with a duet song shot in the Andaman Islands, before coming to a close in June 2018.

+Themes and influences

+The idea of a face transplant and taking up the responsibility given by the new identity was taken from Yevadu (2014).

 Soundtrack

 This music is composed by Radhan and released by Sony Music India.

-Releases and reception
+Release and reception

 Boomerang was released on 8 March 2019 Film Companion South wrote, "What promised to be pulpy fun, with the face swap, turns into a dully earnest story about river-linking.
 If we are going to continue to thrust serious issues into masala narratives, can we at least have better writing and filmmaking?".

 The satellite rights of the film were sold to Zee Tamil and were premiered on April 14, 2019, a month after the film's theatrical release.